Sarvagyam/SQL-OrganizationDB/README.md

 # SQL-OrganizationDB

-This project shows the use of window functions and how they can be used for the purpose of presenting data for better readability and analysis.
-This database consists of two tables with employee details and department details respectively.
+This SQL analysis shows the usage of window functions for analyzing employee dataset of an organization XYZ.
+This database has two tables- employee details and department details.

 The questions for the query are as follows: